 For a TeleMetrum or TeleMega device, this indicates whether GPS has reported at least 10 consecutive positions without losing lock.
-This ensures that the GPS receiver has reliable reception from the satellites.
+This

 The Launchpad tab also shows the computed launch pad position and altitude, averaging many reported positions to improve the accuracy of the fix.